europeana/media-proxy/README.md

 ## TODO

+* Make the proxy:
-* Make the proxy usable as Rack middleware, and document installation as a gem
+  * usable as Rack middleware, and document installation as a gem
+  * a Sinatra app
 * Document in this README:
   * logger output